CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/post-process-pcluster.md

 You need to run the post processing scripts for every benchmark case.

-Example for one of the cases:
+The post processing scripts are set up for one of the cases:

 setenv APPL 2016_CONUS_16x18pe

-note, you will need to change the sed command to a different configuration if you ran another case
+note, you will need to change the sed command to a different configuration if you ran another case, example:

 setenv APPL 2016_CONUS_9x12pe

+Note, the following script was used to modify the base post processing scripts (set up for the Bench_2016_12SE1 case to the CONUS domain.

+If you used the CMAQ Benchmark Option 1, with the pre-loaded software, then these scripts have already been modified.

+If you used the CMAQ Bechmark Option 2 to install CMAQ yourself, you will need to save and run the following script.

 ```
 setenv DIR /shared/build/openmpi_gcc/CMAQ_v533/